NOPE: Novel Object Pose Estimation from a Single Image: Conclusion

-{ \textbf{Acknowledgments.} We thank Elliot Vincent, Mathis Petrovich and Nicolas Dufour for helpful discussions.
-This research was produced within the framework of Energy4Climate Interdisciplinary Center (E4C) of IP Paris and Ecole des Ponts ParisTech, and was supported by 3rd \emph{Programme d’Investissements d’Avenir} [ANR-18-EUR-0006-02] and by the Foundation of Ecole polytechnique (Chaire “Défis Technologiques pour une Énergie Responsable” financed by TotalEnergies).
-This work was performed using HPC resources from GENCI–IDRIS 2022-AD011012294R2.}
+{ \textbf{Acknowledgments.} The authors thank Elliot Vincent, Mathis Petrovich and Nicolas Dufour for helpful discussions.
+This project was funded in part by the European Union (ERC Advanced Grant explorer Funding ID \#101097259).
+This work was performed using HPC resources from GENCI–IDRIS 2022-AD011012294R2 and 2022-AD011012294R3.

 { }